-Archive for the ‘City Snapshot – Portland ME’ Category
+Archive for the ‘City Snapshot – Portland’ Category

 Once a homely fishing town and a well-kept secret, this city has in recent years been outed as a real Foodie destination.
 So yeah, I’ve been there a few times.